WKDN (AM): 97.5 The Fanatic

 On October 9, 2009, WPEN's sports format began to be simulcasted on WPEN-FM (formerly WNUW) under the identity of "97.5 The Fanatic."
 Most, if not all, of their programming was simulcast, with few programming from ESPN.
 The on-air lineup included Mike & Mike in the Morning (from ESPN Radio), Brian Baldinger, Harry Mayes, Tony Bruno, Mike Missanelli, Jon Marks and Tom Byrne.
 97.5 The Fanatic also became the flagship station of the Philadelphia 76ers and Philadelphia Flyers in 2012.

 Sale to Family Radio

-Greater Media announced on September 21, 2012 that it would sell 950 WPEN to Family Radio, which began carrying its Christian radio programming on the station on December 21, 2012 at 6:00 p.m., ending the simulcast of WPEN-FM.
+Greater Media announced on September 21, 2012, that it would sell 950 WPEN to Family Radio, which began airing its Christian radio programming on the station on December 21, 2012, at 6:00 p.m., ending the simulcast of WPEN-FM.
 At that time, after 83 years of broadcasting in Philadelphia, WPEN signed off for the last time, and the station then returned to the air under the call letters WKDN, a call sign previously used in the market on 800 AM (now WTMR) and 106.9 FM (now WKVP).
-106.9 was Family Radio's previous Philadelphia station.
+106.9 was Family Radio's previous Philadelphia station, which they had been forced to sell earlier in the year, after spending $100 million and taking out large loans to promote their discredited rapture prediction.

-On January 31, 2018, the FCC granted WKDN a construction permit authorizing the station to resume nighttime operations from the Overbrook Park transmitter site.
-The permit calls for the station to reduce its nighttime power to 650 watts, using three of its four daytime towers.